 Welcome to the website of composer Pete M Wyer

-Pete M. Wyer is a British composer who is known for his orchestral scores, opera, choral, ballet and jazz works.
-Pete’s portfolio includes music for the Royal Philharmonic Orchestra, Juilliard Academy, Royal Opera House, English National Ballet and the London Symphony Orchestra, as well as original work for BBC TV and BBC Radio Three.
+Pete M. Wyer is a British composer who is interested in storytelling, his works frequently undertake narrative journeys that cover an eclectic range of styles and sounds.
+He is known for orchestral scores, opera, choral, ballet and jazz works and has written for the Royal Philharmonic Orchestra, Juilliard Academy, Royal Opera House, English National Ballet and the London Symphony Orchestra, as well as original work for BBC TV and BBC Radio Three.

 He is the founder and Creative Director of Omnio360 Ltd, a pioneering company creating immersive sound systems and experiences.